-- 1.4 Care for Well-being: Focus on the well-being of employees.
-Example - Promote employee well-being at work and at home, such as massage to treat office syndrome. - Healthcare service for employees in the COVID-19 situation such as Fah Talai Jone tablets, ATK test kits, - COVID-19 Prevention e.g. COVID-19 vaccine both procured by the company and supported by Social Security Office, Employee masks (Mask for ALL), etc. - Provide influenza vaccination for employees during the epidemic season. - 2.
-CPF Love&Share Project: The objective of this project is to provide privileges or provide a discount on CP's products and services to employees and their family.
+- Promote employee well-being at work and at home, such as massage to treat office syndrome. - Healthcare service for employees in the COVID-19 situation such as Fah Talai Jone tablets, ATK test kits, etc. - COVID-19 Prevention e.g. COVID-19 vaccine both procured by the company and supported by Social Security Office, Employee masks (Mask for ALL), etc. - Provide influenza vaccination for employees during the epidemic season. - CPF Love&Share Project: The objective of this project is to provide privileges or provide a discount on CP's products and services to employees and their family.
 Sharing good story related to the company through social media and building a spokesperson are sample campaigns in CPF Love and Share activities.